peterhillyard/homenet/README.md

 # How to start

 This project supports Python 3.5.2 so that it can run on a Raspberry Pi.

+## Setup a virtual environment
 Setup a Python virtual environment that runs Python 3.5.2

 ```python3.5.2 -m venv ./venv```